Duration:

 UNTAMED MOMENTS

-- Sleep beneath the Earth’s surface in a dugout in Coober Pedy
+- Unearth gems and sleep in a real underground dugout in Coober Pedy

 INCLUSIONS

-- Accommodation: 6 x nights swag camping with facilities & 1 x night underground bunkhouse multi-share dorm
+- Accommodation (5 x nights swag camping with amenities & 1 x night underground multi-share dorm)

 - All activities and experiences

-- Meals as listed (7 breakfasts, 4 lunches and 5 dinners)
+- Meals as listed (7 breakfasts, 3 dinners)

 - All national park and entrance fees